zack-bitcoin/basiccoin/README.md

 ###How do I read this?

 This code is written functionally.
 Functions are only supposed to depend on functions that occur above them on the page.
-Generally people read such code starting at the bottom, because it is easier to understand the outline provided by high-level functions, instead of getting lost indetails of low-level funcitons.
+Generally people read such code starting at the bottom, because it is easier to understand the outline provided by high-level functions, instead of getting lost indetails of low-level functions.

 bottom-up style explained by a master: http://paulgraham.com/progbot.html